ghc-proposals/ghc-proposals/proposals/0000-import-exposing.rst

 Adding more syntax necessarily impacts learnability, but the keywords and positioning were chosen to hopefully be self-explanatory.
 Also, while the examples above are one-liners, real-world imports are often split over several lines, and the clause structure works well with that practice.

 One missing capability stands out, especially when considering potential default-qualified behavior: while this proposal allows multiple *inclusion* lists with different qualification, any *exclusion* must occur in the regular ``hiding`` clause, meaning you can't start with a whole-module import and selectively pare it down.
-But while this might sometimes be desirable (e.g. ``exposing`` *most* of a module at top level, with all of it available qualified; the second example could be shorter with this!) it seems unavoidable that the added complexity would heavily impact not only learnability, but readability even by experts.
+But while this might sometimes be desirable (e.g. exposing *most* of a module ``as`` an alias, with *all* of it available via the base import; the final example could be shorter with this!) it seems unavoidable that the added complexity would heavily impact not only learnability, but readability even by experts.
 An option to address this is offered in Alternatives.

 Backward Compatibility